 - Maria Birukova - for help with icon

-When you teach the syntax of a new language - either a human or a programming one - you often finding youself teaching to write correct words (symbols etc) in a correct order.
+When you teach the syntax of a new language - either a human or a programming one - you often finding yourself teaching to write correct words (symbols etc.) in a correct order.
 This question will help you with it.

 It analyzes student's response on words (well, actuall tokens or lexeme) level, find the closest possible match with you answers and shows messages about mistakes to the students.
 Currently supported mistakes are: - misplaced word; - missing word; - extraneous word.

-In order to teach student to think grammaticaly, you must not reveal the actual mistaken words, but their grammatical roles when possible (i.e. except extraneous word).
-Consider student thinking about such messages: - "cat" misplaced OR subject misplaced - "int" missing OR variable type missing So for each word (lexeme) of you answer you must enter a grammatical description to be showed to the student.
+In order to teach student to think grammatically, you must not reveal the actual mistaken words, but their grammatical roles when possible (i.e. except extraneous word).
+Consider student thinking about such messages: - "cat" misplaced OR subject misplaced - "int" missing OR variable type missing So for each word (lexeme) of you answer you must enter a grammatical description to be shown to the student.